 Recently I wrote a post called “What do you do ?“, where I voiced some frustration at the emptiness of the energy behind the question people always ask in London when they meet someone for the first time.

-Sometimes after I explain this people look, then ask again: “yes, but what do you DO?”, meaning what do I do to earn money in the world and how to you go about it.
+Sometimes after I explain this, people look, then ask again: “yes, but what do you DO?”, meaning what do I do to earn money in the world and how do you go about it.

-This seems to intrigue people, so then I remembered Adam Grant’s book “Give and Take” and have been recommending it often!
+This seems to intrigue people, so then I remembered the book “Give and Take” by Adam Grant and have been recommending it often!

 Please do begin by reading this wonderful interview with Adam by Susan Dominus of the New York Times, where she both captures his thoughts on the power of giving and also gets underneath Adam’s makeup as well.
 A fascinating person and I will absolutely create an opportunity to meet and see what we can mutually give to each other!

 So, you have the article to go to and read, and also I’ve embedded here this 4″ interview clip with Professor Grant where you can get a sense of his energy and the concept behind Givers, Matchers and Takers.
 Which are you?